Dualog-students/Neptun/.github/pull_request_template.md

 # Changes :gem:
+_Short one-liner about the content of the pull request_
-_Describe the changes your pull request makes in short terms If either of the topics here targets a specific issue, this should be referenced_
+* Describe the changes your pull request makes in short terms
+  * If either of the topics here targets a specific issue, this should be referenced
 * You can use a list to describe multiple changes
   * And potential smaller changes or details within a change